vytautasBrundza/frontend-nanodegree-arcade-game/README.md

 *** HOW TO PLAY THIS GAME ***

 Use arrow keys to move up, down, left and right.
+Hit space to pause/unpause

 Collect gems to gain score points.